LIFE STORY

 About half a dozen of tough, good-looking youth were camped out there.

-Few in that society seemed to want even to venture around the other side of the ranges to discover that remote valley.
+Few seemed even to want to venture around the other side of the Southern Alps ranges to discover that remote valley.

 It was and remains our very private discovery.